 - 10.1 The key policies relating to transport are as follows: - TR1: Achieving the Transport Strategy - TR2: Major Transport Projects - TR3: Access, Traffic and Highway Related Matters - TR4: Cycle Routes and Facilities - TR5: Car and Cycle Parking and Electric Vehicle Charging - 10.2 The Council continues to secure developer contributions via the Community Infrastructure Levy and, for site specific matters, S106 planning obligations towards a range of transport measures and the delivery of Reading's transport strategy.
 All planning applications requiring the submission of a Travel Plan included one or were a requirement through condition.
-The Council's Parking Standards SPD (Adopted Oct 2011) continued to be used to assess the appropriate level of parking. - 10.3 A new Reading Transport Strategy 2036 is in production, and has been subject to consultation late in 2023.
+The Council's Parking Standards SPD (Adopted Oct 2011) continued to be used to assess the appropriate level of parking. - 10.3 A new Reading Transport Strategy 2036 was in production during the monitoring year, and was adopted in October 2024.